 (Advisory) An object should be defined at block scope if its identifier only appears in a single function.
+This is a link analysis check.

 (Advisory) An object should be defined at block scope if its identifier only appears in a single function